 - Custom; The administrator can decide which date has to count as the reference date.
 This can be any day in the year. (say 1/7).
 So the age that an employee has at specifically that day, that age will count for the full year.

-- Custom-proportional; This reference date divides the year into two equal parts, on July first, and entitles employees to senior days according to the following division: the employees who have their birthday in the first part in the year (before 1/7) get the full amount of senior days allotted to their age.
-The employees who have their birthdays in the second part of the year (after 1/7) get half of the senior days allotted to their age.
+- Custom-proportional; This reference date divides the year into two equal parts, on July first, and entitles employees to senior days according to the following division: the employees who have their birthday in the first part in the year (before 1/7) get half of the senior days allotted to their age.
 This is only relevant in the years that employees are at an age which is on the boundary of a new segment, such as 50, 55, or 60; after this year they will receive the full amount of senior days at the beginning of the year.
-For example: an employee turns 50 in September; s/he gets half of the total number of senior days allotted to the age of 50, because the birthday is in the second part of the year.
+For example: an employee turns 50 in April; s/he gets half of the total number of senior days allotted to the age of 50, because the birthday is in the first part of the year.
 The year after this, the employee will receive the full amount of senior days at the start of the year.

 For the actual amount the employee is entitled to, the following things are always taken into account: